 The most interesting areas, from the birders point of view, include the Puszta and the wooded Bukk Hills.
 The former is the remnant of the great grassy steppes formerly used to run cattle - notably Hungarian Grey Cattle.
 These grassy areas are still home to the highest densities of Red-footed Falcons and Eastern Imperial Eagle in Europe and high populations of Great Bustard and Aquatic Warblers.
 The most well known area being Hortobagy, although it is not the only area of Puszta left, and is also renowned for its Autumn accumulation of Common Cranes by the thousand.
 The Bukk Hills and surrounding copses, villages, farmlands are home to Wryneck and all but one of the species of European Woodpecker.
 The woodlands are alive in spring with Hawfinches and Collared Flycatchers and, if you are lucky you may spot a day-flying Ural Owl.
 Ponds, lakes, marshes and fishponds abound and are home to the three marsh terns, many wildfowl, and sought after passerines such as Bluethroats and Savi's Warbler, as well as other goodies such as Pygmy Cormorant, Night Heron and the like.

 Also for a one-day trip the Buda hills, Börzsöny hills and their localeoffer some good birding.
 Woodpeckers [sometimes White-backed], passerines, including Hawfinches, raptors, ect.
-For the Cranes (in 2009 there were more than 100.000 birds) autumn, and mainly the month of October is the best.
+For the Cranes (in top years there can be more than 100.000 birds) autumn, and mainly the month of October is the best.

 What is more Hungary remains a relatively cheap destination with low cost accommodation and restaurants and a pleasant landscape of neat villages and attractive farms, good wine and bird friendly people with no tradition of hunting of small birds.
 The woodpeckers alone are sufficient reason to take a trip.